rusac/corona/readme.md

 2020-03-14: 193
 2020-03-15: 252
 2020-03-16: 339
-2020-03-17: 439  (*Ontario declares state of emergency: gatherings of over 50 people prohibited, restaurants and bars to close*)
+2020-03-17: 439  (*Ont. declares state of emergency: gatherings of over 50 ppl prohibited, restaurants and bars to close*)
 2020-03-18: 598